- Manoj Bajpayee: Being A Producer Is A Difficult Thing & Not A Cakewalk!

 Musically the film doesn't have much to offer but, M.M Kreem's background score is impressive and adds some layers.

-In a nutshell, Mukul Abhyankar's Missing makes for a one-time watch solely for acting stelwarts like Manoj Bajpayee and Tabu who put their best foot forward to keep this film afloat.
+Mukul Abhyankar's Missing makes for a one-time watch solely for acting stalwarts like Manoj Bajpayee and Tabu.
+They put their best foot forward to keep this film afloat.
 The film fails to keep you hooked; blame it on the 'missing' thrills.
 Go for this one only if you have got to do notthing else this weekend!